davidmoten/state-machine/README.md

 ---------------
 For a system to recover properly from failure all signals and state changes should be persisted to media that survives process restarts.

-Having had scaling problems with a system that persisted every signal and state change to a database was one of the motivations to develop this project.
+If signal queues and entity state and optionally signal stores are all kept in a single relational database that supports transactions then *exactly once* messaging can be guaranteed.
+For a reaonably sized system without the need to scale massively this is the recommended approach.

+If you can relax the consistency requirements of your system then you can use *eventually consistent* storage with the consequence that the system is now *at least once* in terms of message processing.
+If you can deal sensibly with multiple deliveries of the same message then you can introduce non-RDB systems for storage that may scale easier than RDB.

-A popular strategy for dealing with this issue is to use [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](http://martinfowler.com/bliki/CQRS.html).
+A popular architectural pattern for handling persistence is to use [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](http://martinfowler.com/bliki/CQRS.html).

 Event Sourcing and CQRS and Guaranteed Delivery
 ----------------------------------------